Tuesday 29 October 2024

 The Who Collectors Sheet issued 17 October 2024

 No retail booklets have been issued since the introduction of barcoded definitives due to the change of size and difficulty accommodating the mix.
-Royal Mail are now pleased to be able to introduce these again this time with 4 x 1st Class The Who stamps in a specially designed stamp booklet.
+Royal Mail are now pleased to be able to introduce these again produce something similar for this issue with 4 x 1st Class The Who stamps in a specially designed stamp booklet.

 The book features a graphic background of The Who roundel or ‘target’ and includes the 4 x 1st Class album cover stamps of: My Generation, Tommy, Who’s Next and Quadrophenia in a folded book.